Shri-85/Yellow-taxi/README.md

 ## Results/Findings
 Customers paying with cards tend to have a slightly higher average trip distance and fare amount compared to those paying with cash.
 Customers paysmore  with cards when they have high fare amount long distance trip

+## Recommedation
+1.Discounts on Fare: Offer a flat discount or percentage off the fare for customers who choose to pay with a credit card.
+For example, you could offer a 5% discount on the total fare for credit card transactions.

+2.Promotional Codes: Issue promotional codes or coupons that customers can use to receive discounts specifically for credit card payment

+3.Promote Safety and Convenience: Emphasize the safety and convenience of paying with credit cards.
+Highlight features such as contactless payments, secure transactions, and the ability to track expenses easily.